wp-plugins/email-before-download/readme.txt

 Plugin Homepage: [http://www.mandsconsulting.com/products/wp-email-before-download](http://www.mandsconsulting.com/products/wp-email-before-download)

-Please use the [http://bit.ly/lU7Tdt](Support Forums) for any questions and issues.
+Please use the [Support Forums](http://bit.ly/lU7Tdt) for any questions and issues.
 We try to monitor that area the best we can and sometimes other users can help you as well.

 == Installation ==